CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Simple_staging.md

 ### stg_load_system_name_entity_name.dtsx

-A SSIS package is created with the following components (note the @XGenSection annotations in the description fields of various components):
+A SSIS package is created with the following components (note the @XGenXmlSection annotations in the description fields of various components):

 #### Control Flow
-We have a staging package which needs to be created for every entity in our model.
-Because of this we want the create a section using the Control Flow of the SSIS package.
-So we click on the grey area of the package and add the annotation `@XGenSection(name="stgPackage")` in the `Description` property.

-On the Control Flow we have a Data Flow Task with the name 'Load entity_name'.
-In the configuration for CrossGenerate we will bind the `entity` elements on the `stgPackage` section so the `entity_name` is resolved correctly.
+On the Control Flow we have a Data Flow Task with the name 'Load System_name Entity_name'.
+During generation this will be resolved to the proper system and entity names.

 [![Template Control Flow](img/control_flow.png)](img/control_flow.png)